 The QPS ability of the existing Newslink search is sufficient to handle the additional QPS requirements.

 Existing Newslink search is able to be reindexed during development, which may mean that search is unavailable for certain periods.

+Existing Newslink search must be available during development.

 Side-by-side comparison of newslink and web articles should be done via the source document, not the cached index version.